-Another passion of mine is harvesting fabrics and notions from gently used items rather than buying new.
-Thrift stores and garage sales provide an ample supply of interesting items to choose from.
+I have always loved to sew and make unique creations.
+It is important to me that the things I make are useful and used and I am happy when something I’ve made brings pleasure to someone.
+Using fabrics and notions from gently used pre-owned items rather than buying new is an important foundation of my business.
+We are all familiar with news stories showing the waste and pollution generated by the fashion industry.
+Thrift stores provide an ample supply of interesting items to choose from.
 While at times the project idea precedes the fabric choice, more often than not, my thrift store finds provide the seeds for product ideas.
 As you have probably guessed, I really enjoy what I do.